danbernier/invisibleblocks/_drafts/sensitivity_curves.md

 });
 </script>

-The problem is that middle point is too hard to hit.
-It's a common problem in UIs, and often, you fix it by making the important region easier to hit.
+It's hard to stop the spinning because that middle spot is hard to hit.
+It would be easier if the spot was bigger.

 In this case, as the mouse moves through the middle, it should change the speed less - the speed should be more sensitive to changes in the middle (or is it "less sensitive"?).
 We can still cover the same range of speeds, and make up for it by squishing the ends, where tiny changes are less noticeable.[^homunculus]